seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 you're downloading is the genuine file????????????????????????

-There are a few commonly used file hases but we'll talk about two called MD5 and SHA-1.
+There are a few commonly used file hashes but we'll talk about two called MD5 and SHA-1.